johnpuddephatt/leedscommunityhomes/_pages/enabler-hub.md

 We are an Enabler Hub which means we work with community and voluntary groups, community land trusts, local authorities, developers, housing associations and more to create new community led housing schemes.

-The areas we can provide support and help are broad - from helping you form your groups and work out what kind of community led housing you would like to develop, through helping with design and planning permission, to project managing the build.
+The areas we can provide support and help are broad - from helping you form your group and work out what kind of community led housing you would like to develop, through helping with design and planning permission, to project managing the build.

 ### **How does our support work?**

 #### Step 1:

-The first step is to complete our online [support questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdG5zIuLRihBdx0qpyis0tDBmBt4ekhKLQ3pC6Y6KTaokCg5A/viewform?usp=sf_link "support questionnaire").
+The first step is to complete our online health check [support questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdG5zIuLRihBdx0qpyis0tDBmBt4ekhKLQ3pC6Y6KTaokCg5A/viewform?usp=sf_link "support questionnaire").
 This will help us to see where you are up to and what support and help you might need.

 Your answers identify the areas you’ll need to work on and will help us see whether or not we can help you.
 We may also signpost you to other potential sources of help and support.